electronicarts/gigi/readme/tutorial/tutorial.md

 The source code and binaries for Gigi are available at https://github.com/electronicarts/gigi.

 To build from source, clone the repo and build gigi.sln in visual studio.
+Make sure and build the whole solution (all projects).
 I use vs2022, but vs2019 worked as well, last I tried.

 To use prebuilt binaries, go to the releases tab https://github.com/electronicarts/gigi/releases/.
 You can either download the .zip file, and extract that to the location of your choice, or you can download and run the installer exe.